devenbansod/log-data-analysis-db-system/README.md

 A database system for the efficient storage and querying of Linux audit logs.

+_Read more about the purpose of this system and its design [here](https://docs.google.com/presentation/d/1ZWzANJ9xi8FZeIqD7K0QuEHuY6InUSNafHj6FY9x_mo/edit?usp=sharing)._

 By Deven Bansod (devenbansod), Raghav Bhat (rbhat35), and Jitin George (jitin17).

 ## Installation (Debian/Ubuntu)